 Pravin Jamnadas Gordhan was born in Durban, Natal (now KwaZulu-Natal), South Africa on 12 April 1949.
 He matriculated from Sastri College, Durban in 1967.
 In 1973 he graduated from the University of Durban-Westville (now University of KwaZulu-Natal) with a Bachelor of Pharmacy degree.

-He completed a DTech degree in Business Administration at the Free State Central University of Technology in 2009 and received an Honorary Doctorate of Commerce from UNISA and an Honorary Doctorate of Law from UCT in 2007 respectively.
+He completed a D Tech degree in Business Administration at the Free State Central University of Technology in 2009 and received an Honorary Doctorate of Commerce from UNISA and an Honorary Doctorate of Law from UCT in 2007 respectively.

-In 1971 Gordhan joined the Natal Indian Congress (NIC) and was elected to its executive council in 1974.He organised and led the student movement and civic structures during the 1970s and 1980s and participated in the NIC’s call to boycott the then government’s Tricameral Parliament elections in the 1980s.
-During the 1970s, Gordhan helped establish grassroots community organisations, became involved in underground activities of the African National Congress (ANC) and the South African Communist Party (SACP).
+In 1971, Gordhan joined the Natal Indian Congress (NIC) and was elected to its executive council in 1974.
+He organised and led the student movement and civic structures during the 1970s and 1980s and participated in the NIC’s call to boycott the then government’s Tricameral Parliament elections in the 1980s.
+During the 1970s, Gordhan helped establish grassroots community organisations and became involved in underground activities of the African National Congress (ANC) and the South African Communist Party (SACP).
 He was previously a member of the SACP’s Central Committee.

-In 1974 he completed his pharmacy internship at King Edward VIII Hospital in Durban.
-He worked there until 1981 when the then Natal Provincial Administration dismissed him for his political activities while he was in detention.
-He was released from jail in 1982 and received banning orders effective until June 1983.
-Gordhan was involved in the launch of the United Democratic Front (UDF) in Cape Town 1983 of which the NIC was an affiliated organisation.
 Gordhan worked as a volunteer for the NIC's anti-tricameral parliament campaign in 1984 and was arrested with other leaders of the NIC a week before the elections.
 He was detained in Durban in 1985 in terms of Section 29 of the Internal Security Act.
 In 1986 he was forced to go underground and remained in hiding until his arrest in 1990, when he was named as a key figure in the ANC underground network, Operation Vula.
 In 1991, he was granted indemnity.
 He was detained three times by the apartheid government and spent four years in the underground structures of Umkhonto weSizwe (MK).

 He was the Chairperson of the Constitutional Committee of the Constituent Assembly from 1996, which has oversight over the implementation of South Africa’s new constitution, adopted in 1996 and was elected to the SACP's Central Committee.
 Gordhan served as South Africa’s Deputy Commissioner for the South African Revenue Service (SARS) from March 1998 and as Commissioner for SARS from November 1999.
-He was appointed Minister of Finance on 11 May 2009.Gordhan was the Chairperson of the World Customs Organization (WCO) until July 2006 and is the Chairperson of the Forum on Tax Administration (FTA) within the Organisation for Economic Cooperation and Development (OECD) from 2008.
+He was appointed Minister of Finance on 11 May 2009.
+Gordhan was the Chairperson of the World Customs Organization (WCO) until July 2006 and was the Chairperson of the Forum on Tax Administration (FTA) within the Organisation for Economic Cooperation and Development (OECD) from 2008.

-In May 2009 in the midst of the global financial crisis and a world-wide recession, he was appointed as Minister of Finance and had the difficult task to navigate the domestic economy out of turbulence towards fiscal stability and a new growth path.
-In May 2014, he was appointed as Minister of Cooperative Governance and Traditional Affairs only to be re-appointed to the Finance portfolio in December 2015.
+In May 2014, he was appointed Minister of Cooperative Governance and Traditional Affairs only to be re-appointed to the Finance portfolio in December 2015.
 He remained the Minister of Finance until former President Zuma inexplicably recalled him at around midnight on 30 March 2017.
 He returned to the Legislature as a Member of Parliament and became part of the Portfolio Committee on Public Enterprises.
-He continues to serve as member of the National Executive Committee (NEC) of the African National Congress, having been elected as a NEC member in December 2012.
+He was elected a member of the ANC’s National Executive Committee (NECin December 2012.

 In December 2015, President Jacob Zuma axed Minister of Finance Nhlanhla Nene, replacing him with David van Rooyen (who was minister for four days), who in turn was replaced by Gordhan after the finance markets reacted negatively causing South Africa to lose billions of rands and the State-owned investment group the Public Investment Corporation (PIC) to lose nearly R100 billion within 48 hours.